Note: Listen to this post instead using the audio player below!

 - If your website delivers on its promises, you should expect to retain these members over time.

 - While there will always be members unsubscribing, ideally this rate should be lower than the number of new subscribers you acquire.
-This means that your monthly income should increase over time.
+This means that your monthly income should increase over time at a fairly predictable rate.

 - You may consider dripping content out over time, meaning somebody always gets a certain piece of content X amount of days after signing up.
 This means that it’s possible to have all of your content done well in advance!